banu-teja/d-rpc/PROJECT_TODO.md

 * [x] Staking contract for node operators.
     * Implementation: The `ProviderRegistry.sol` contract manages stake deposits, withdrawals, and tracks staked amounts for node operators using the `StakeToken.sol` ERC20 token.
 This covers the core staking functionality.
-* [ ] Reward distribution logic (based on usage or time).
+* [x] Reward distribution logic (based on usage or time).
-    * Status: Needs implementation.
+    * Status: Implemented (Pull-based system).
-    * Plan:
-        1. Add a reward pool to `ProviderRegistry.sol` (or a separate contract) funded by project revenues or token inflation.
-        2. Implement a function (e.g., `distributeRewards`) callable by the owner (or DAO).
-        3. This function will iterate through registered providers and distribute rewards based on factors like stake, QoS score, and potentially off-chain usage data provided by the gateway/owner.
-        4. Events should be emitted for reward distribution.
+    * Implementation: `ProviderRegistry.sol` now includes:
+        * `rewardPoolBalance`: Tracks available STK for rewards.
+        * `providerRewards`: Mapping `address => uint256` storing claimable rewards.
+        * `fundRewardPool(amount)`: Owner function to add STK to the pool.
+        * `calculateAndAllocateRewards(providers[], totalAmount)`: Owner function to calculate rewards (based on `stake * qosScore`) for a given list of providers and allocate the total amount proportionally to their `providerRewards` balance.
+        * `claimRewards()`: Provider function to withdraw their `providerRewards` balance.
+    * Notes: This design requires an off-chain process (run by the owner/DAO) to:
+        1. Determine which providers are eligible for rewards in a period.
+        2. Calculate the total reward amount for that period.
+        3. Call `calculateAndAllocateRewards` with the list and total amount.
+        4. Providers then call `claimRewards` themselves.
 * [x] Slashing mechanism for malicious/incorrect nodes.
     * Implementation: `ProviderRegistry.sol` includes an `Ownable` function `slashProvider(address provider_, uint256 amount)`.
+Slashed tokens are transferred to the contract owner.
-    * Notes: This function allows the owner to reduce a provider's stake and claim the slashed tokens.
-The effectiveness of this mechanism depends on a reliable off-chain (or on-chain via verification) process for detecting and reporting malicious behavior to the owner/DAO.
+    * Notes: The effectiveness of this mechanism depends on a reliable off-chain (or on-chain via verification) process for detecting and reporting malicious behavior to the owner/DAO.
 * [x] Node registration/deregistration contract.
     * Implementation: `ProviderRegistry.sol` handles provider registration (`register()`) and deregistration (`deregister()`).
 It includes logic for minimum stake requirements and a deregistration cooldown period.
 * [x] Client credit management (prepaid balance, pay-as-you-go).